Cedric0303/Vaccination-Notifier/README.md

 ## Usage

-Once you have installed the requirements and configured the script, simply run it with `python3 wamspam.py`.
+Once you have installed the requirements and configured the script, simply run it with `python3 vacnotify.py`.

-The script will ask you for your unimelb username and password.
-It uses these to log into the results page on your behalf every however-many minutes you configured, looking for updated results.
+The script will ask you for your MySejahtera username and password.
+It uses these to log into the MySejahtera API on your behalf every however-many minutes you configured, looking for updated vaccination results.
 It stores the previous results in a JSON-formatted text file between checks, for comparison.

-The first time the script finds your results, or whenever it sees your results data change, the script will also send you a notification using your configured notification method(s).
+The first time the script finds your results, or whenever it sees your vaccination resultdata change, the script will also send you a notification using your configured notification method(s).

-> Note: Don't forget to stop the script after the final results release date!
+> Note: Don't forget to stop the script after the receiving your vaccination result!

 ### Common issues